Why Someone May Hoard

 Up to 3 million people in the UK are thought to hoard and the reasonings behind the behaviour still aren’t fully understood.
 While hoarding is most commonly linked to Obsessive Compulsive Disorders (OCD), this view is now being challenged.

 Some experts believe that the compulsion to hoard comes from leftover animal instincts.
 For example, squirrels and birds are well known to hoard food, while dogs are often found hoarding toys in their beds.
 So some opinions believe that the compulsion to hoard is leftover from our ancestors; those who discovered that hoarding food and water was the key to their survival.

 Other experts believe it has to do with the makeup of the brain.
-A study by the Department of Psychiatry at UC San Diego School of Medicine examined the brain scans of compulsive hoarders and the findings were of great interest.
-Information regarding this study can be found here.
+A study by the Department of Psychiatry at UC San Diego School of Medicine examined the brain scans of compulsive hoarders.
+An article by the National Library of Medicine also states some items of great interest.

 The study found abnormal activity in the part of the brain known as the “bilateral anterior ventromedial prefrontal cortex” – the part at the back of the brain associated with decision making.
 Hoarding behaviours and tendencies were found to have developed in patients who have experienced damage to this part of the brain – for example, as a result of a stroke, infection or injury.